 You will get your hands on real equipment even before you graduate.
 Class sizes are small, so you will have the chance to fill each role in a multi-part project, from writing, editing or producing, to interviewing, anchoring or camerawork.

-Studying communication at Manhattan College will also teach you how to be an ethical media professional in an industry where the lines are sometimes blurred.
+Studying communication at Manhattan University will also teach you how to be an ethical media professional in an industry where the lines are sometimes blurred.

 Communication is also offered as a minor.